Skip to main content

 Comprehensive Training on Accessibility for Creating Quality Web Applications

 A self-paced course designed to teach principles and effective accessibility patterns—from design to implementation.
+Ensure your applications are user-friendly for people with disabilities and deliver high-quality solutions accessible to as many users as possible.

 Build Accessibility Foundations

-• Learn general terms and concepts
+• Understand key terms and concepts.

-• Understand the business benefits of accessibility
+• Recognize the business benefits of accessibility.

 Foster an Organizational Culture of Accessibility

-• Identify potential issues before development begins
+• Identify potential issues before development begins.

-• Facilitate smooth interactions between teams
+• Facilitate smooth interactions between teams.

 Identify Issues in Web Applications